SteelCompendium/data-gen/Adventures/Bay of Blackbottom.md

 _Another ship sails dangerously close to the Revelation, its crew gleefully loading ballistae with flaming bolts.
 Three such bolts already stick into the hull above the waterline, wooden planks beginning to smolder.
 The other ship’s black sails billow violently in the rough wind.
 These are pirates, and they’re here to raise hell._

-_Two gangplanks are lowered between the ships, a ragtag group of raiders sprinting across to terrorize frightened passengers attempting to flee the deck._
+_Two gangplanks are lowered between the ships, a ragtag group of raiders sprinting across to terrorize [[Frightened|frightened]] passengers attempting to flee the deck._

 Use the Pirate Attack Map for this encounter.

-Three groups of human pirates have crossed the gangplanks by the time the characters arrive on the scene: a scoundrel captain and two guards, a brawler captain and two raiders, and three archers.
-The pirates want the passengers’ valuables, not their lives, but they’re not above using human shields or gravely wounding innocents if the heroes take them on.
+Three groups of [[Human|human]] pirates have crossed the gangplanks by the time the characters arrive on the scene: a scoundrel captain and two guards, a brawler captain and two raiders, and three archers.
+The pirates want the passengers’ valuables, not their lives, but they’re not above using [[Human|human]] shields or gravely wounding innocents if the heroes take them on.

 Both of the heavy wooden gangplanks can be lifted and shoved off the ship’s rail with a medium Might test, letting it tumble into the sea and preventing more pirates from crossing over on it (see Villain Power below).
 Each gangplank also has Stamina 10 and fire weakness 5 if attacked or caught in a damaging area effect.
 If a gangplank is pushed away from the ship or destroyed, any creature standing on it falls into the sea, 3 squares below deck level.